 The Event System

-In API Platform 3.2 you may need event_listeners_backward_compatibility_layer: true to keep event listeners activated.
+In API Platform 4.0 with Symfony, you need use_symfony_listeners: true to activate event listeners.

-Note: using Kernel event with API Platform should be mostly limited to tweaking the generated HTTP response.
+Using Kernel event with API Platform should be mostly limited to tweaking the generated HTTP response.
 Also, GraphQL is not supported.
-For most use cases, better extension points, working both with REST and GraphQL, are available.
+We recommend to use System providers and processors to extend API Platform internals.

 API Platform Core implements the Action-Domain-Responder pattern.
 This implementation is covered in depth in the Creating custom operations and controllers chapter.